Who can apply

 Eligible costs

-To be eligible, all costs must be reasonable and directly related to project activities and their development and implementation outside of project administrative costs.
+To be eligible, all costs must be reasonable and directly related to project activities and their development and implementation.
+It should also be outside of project administrative costs.

 Projects costs must be tied to projects that are designed by seniors and/or delivered for seniors.
-These costs must empower seniors in their communities and contribute to improving their health and well-being.
+These costs must support seniors to be connected and active members of their communities and contribute to improving their health and well-being.

 Examples of eligible costs:

-- capital assets linked to eligible project activities which will continue to exist after the funding period
+- capital asset linked to eligible project activities which will continue to exist after the funding period

 - staff wages to prepare, present and deliver content of direct project activities by staff already employed by the organization